marcel-dempers/docker-development-youtube-series/hashicorp/vault/readme.md

 # Vault

-For this tutorial, I use Kuberentes 1.17
+For this tutorial, I use Kubernetes 1.17
 It's critical because we'll need certain [admission controllers](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) enabled.

 To get 1.17 for Linux\Windows, just use `kind` since you can create a 1.17 with admissions all setup.